 Secondly, the ability to gain statistical power from variant aggregation makes motif-MSA an extremely powerful platform in investigating evolutionary constraints using genomic information.
 Potentially, motif-MSA is amenable to the entire repertoire of genomic metrics.
-We used four metrics as examples to demonstrate how motif positions and residues that show evidence for clinical and disease relevance can be identified beyond the use of the more conventional species conservation (Figure 3).
+We used four metrics as main examples to demonstrate how motif positions and residues that show evidence for clinical and disease relevance can be identified beyond the use of the more conventional species conservation (Figure 3).
+Other metrics can also be used (Supplementary Figure).

 Lastly, motif-MSA is also able to reflect protein structural properties and their roles in PPI.
 Conventional species-MSA aligns sequence orthologs that are similar in function and structure.
 Hence, highly conserved residues or positions are a mix of structural and functional residues.
 On the other hand, because the protein motifs are classified by their structural folds, sequence features in a motif-MSA are important structural features that determine the folds of the PPI domains.
 These features are observed as buried residues within the interior of PPI domains (Figure 3d).
-In addition, it has been suggested that because motifs in motif-MSA are from a myriad of proteins with diverse binding partners, positions that are low in sequence conservation, or 'hypervariable', are found in the binding pockets of the corresponding domains.
-We noticed few hypervariable positions harbor a large number of disease-related variants, for example, position 2 in TPR motifs, which has been identified by the ΔDAF analysis.
-Hence, while we cannot definitively identify interface residues that participate in protein interactions, motif-MSA does still hold potential in facilitating such an endeavor.
+In addition, it has been suggested that because motifs in motif-MSA are from a myriad of proteins with diverse binding partners, positions that are low in sequence conservation, or 'hypervariable', are found in the binding pockets of the corresponding domains (33.37) We noticed few hypervariable positions harbor a large number of disease-related variants, for example, position 2 in TPR motifs, which has been identified by the ΔDAF analysis.
+Hence, while we cannot definitively identify interface residues that participate in protein interactions, motif-MSA does still hold potential in facilitating such an endeavor in the future.